Skip to content

 expect_s3_class(x3, "integer")

-#> Error: `x3` inherits from factor not integer.
+#> Error: Expected `x3` to inherit from integer.

 expect_s3_class(x3, "factor")